UofT-DSI/git/02_assignments/git_assignment.md

 Feel free to at any point (recommended after answering every 2 questions) to stage, commit and push your work to GitHub.
 It is a great way to practice using `git`!

 1. When you are done, please stage, commit your changes, and push it to GitHub.
-2. Open up a pull request and add the Learning Support staff as a reviewer.
-You may need to add them to your repository.
+2. Open up a pull request.
-3. Write down on your pull request what you learned from this assignment. ([Guidelines for Pull Request Descriptions](https://github.com/UofT-DSI/onboarding/blob/main/onboarding_documents/submissions.md#guidelines-for-pull-request-descriptions))
+3. Write down in your pull request what you learned from this assignment. ([Guidelines for Pull Request Descriptions](https://github.com/UofT-DSI/onboarding/blob/main/onboarding_documents/submissions.md#guidelines-for-pull-request-descriptions))

 ## Criteria